About Leh Ladakh Tour Packages

 Thiksey, Hemis & Shey

 These are close to Leh.
 Easy half-day trips.
-Thiksey is built like a mini version of Potala Palace.
+Thiksey is built like a mini version of the Potala Palace.
 There’s a large statue inside.
 Hemis is bigger and has a festival with dancing.
 Shey Palace is part ruin, part monastery.
 You walk around and see a big Buddha statue inside.
 All three are good for slow visits.

 While Pangong Lake and Nubra Valley steal most of the spotlight, the soul of Ladakh lies hidden in its offbeat corners, far from commercial circuits.
 These lesser-explored gems offer raw, untamed Himalayan beauty, unique culture, and unfiltered tranquility, perfect for travelers seeking authenticity.